terraform-google-modules/terraform-google-org-policy/modules/skip_default_network/README.md

-# Bucket Policy Only Module
+# Skip Default Network Creation Module

 This Terraform module allows to set a `Skip Default Network Creation` [Organization Policy](https://cloud.google.com/resource-manager/docs/organization-policy/org-policy-constraints).
 The policy may be applied on organization, folder or project level.